The Only Glass Skin Guide You Need To Read

 What Is Glass Skin?

-“It’s glowy, hydrated, reflective skin that is so luminous it could be modelled from glass,” content creator Ola succinctly sums up.
-There is one thing we need to clear up though, the term ‘Korean glass skin’ is often used, but it’s very much a western description.
-In Korea, the glass skin finish is largely referred to as ‘bouncy skin’, ‘clear skin’, and ‘luminous skin’.
-For the sake of simplicity with this feature though, we’ll use glass skin.
+One thing to note though, is that while the term ‘Korean glass skin’ is widely used, it’s actually very much a Western description.
+In Korea, the glass skin finish is largely referred to as ‘bouncy skin’, ‘clear skin’, and ‘luminous skin’ – but for the sake of simplicity with this feature, we’ll use glass skin.

 How To Get Glass Skin